iqqmuT/vim-k/README.md

-# vim-k
+# VIM files for K language
-VIM syntax and indent files for K language
+VIM syntax and indent files for K language.
+Install files into your `~/.vim` directory.